EMDR

-EMDR uses back and forth eye movements to help you process trauma, much like the way your brain is thought to process a day’s events when you are in REM sleep.
+EMDR uses bilateral stimulation (looking at a light from side to side, holding buzzers that go from hand to hand, listening to a sound that moves from ear to ear) to help you process trauma, much like the way your brain is thought to process a day’s events when you are in REM sleep.
 As you go through the process of EMDR, the trauma memory becomes less and less triggering for you.
-You also learn to change what I call “negative self talk loops” into something positive and constructive.
+You also trade negative self beliefs for positive ones.
 Traumas treated with EMDR do not have to be “big” traumas.
 Any event that has happened to you, like a car accident, that is holding you back from personal growth can be treated with EMDR.
+Often people with trauma cannot remember some or any details of the memory, and that’s OK!
+You can also do EMDR with physical feelings, sounds, smells, etc.

 EMDR can be done in person or virtually.
 It is equally effective in both formats.